zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can learn more on our
    `Autosave landing page <https://zammad.com/en/product/features/autosave>`_.

-Auto Response
-   Zammad can send automatically generated responses to customers.
-By default, this is configured for newly created tickets (to confirm that the email was received and to provide the ticket number to the customer).
-Your admin may change this or even add more auto generated messages.

 Avatar
    An avatar is basically a graphical representation of a user.
 By defaults